marcoshuck/todo/DESIGN.md

 microservices environments.
 With its tracing capabilities, Jaeger provides insights into the flow of transactions, aiding in the identification and resolution of issues within the distributed architecture.

-#### Logging (stdout)
+#### Logging (Zap + stdout)

-The application currently logs information to the standard output, providing basic visibility into its operations.
+The application currently logs information to the standard output using [Zap](https://github.com/uber-go/zap), providing basic visibility into its operations.

+To configure different environments, the application relies on the `ENVIRONMENT` environment variable, which accepts the following values: `production` and `staging`.
+If no environment is explicitly set, logging will be disabled.

 To enhance and centralize the logging process, a [pull request](https://github.com/marcoshuck/todo/pull/52) is in progress to enable log aggregation using three key components:

 1. **Logstash:** Logstash serves as a powerful log processing pipeline, facilitating the collection, transformation, and